meadsteve/meadsteve.github.io/_posts/2014-05-08-positivecriticism.markdown

  This last situation is less stressful the smaller your unit of work.
 Less to throw away.

  * There is a small chance that after doing all the above you are left with some negative comments.
- If this is the case you may well genuinely be dealing with a troll.
+ If this is the case you may well genuinely be dealing with a troll (although think very carefully and revisit the previous steps before coming to this conclusion).
  In which case take some nursery rhyme advice: "Sticks and stones may break my bones.
 But comments on the internet will never hurt me".